Exploiting Deep Features for Remote Sensing Image Retrieval: A Systematic Investigation

 \subsubsection{Multi-scale Concatenation}

 We resize both query image and reference images into continuously varying scales: scale1, scale2, and scale3, and then pass them through fine-tuned GoogLeNet to obtain multi-scale feature maps from \emph{inception(5b)}.
-Apart from single scale, we simply concatenate global features of different scales for more informative image representations, signified as scale(1,2), scale(1,3), scale(2,3) and scale(1,2,3).
+And features with different scales are concatenated for more informative image representations, referred to as scale(1,2), scale(1,3), scale(2,3) and scale(1,2,3).
 Take note that the encoding method we apply here is BoW instead of IFK.
-D6g ifferent dimensional single and multiple scale feature vectors are uniformly compressed to be 32-dimensional by PCA.
+This is because BOW achieves great performance similar to IFK for GoogLeNet in Table \ref{table:I} and generates feature vectors with a much lower dimension (for \emph{inception(5b)}, IFK features have a dimension of 204800, whereas BoW features are 1000-dimensional).
+Single and multiple scale feature vectors are uniformly compressed to be 32-dimensional by PCA.

 Table \ref{table:IV} presents resulting MAP on RS19 and UCM.
-An explanation for the experimental phenomena is that the scale of receptive field varies with the scale of input image.
-CNN activations focus more on global information of images with finer scale, but capturing local details from large scale input images.
-It again makes sense that RS19 and UCM are quite different in nature.
+An explanation for the experimental phenomena is that the scale of receptive field varies with the scale of input images.
+CNN activations focus more on global information of images with finer scale, but capturing local details from large scale.
+It makes sense again that RS19 and UCM are quite different in characteristics.
 RS19 is sensitive to low level visual features, such as edges, texture and graph structure, while UCM tends to be object-oriented.
-Hence the combinations of enlarged scales even detract the discriminating ability of image representations for UCM.
+Hence the combination with enlarged scales detracts the discriminating ability of image representations on UCM.